Skip to Content

 How To Use Homemade Spice Blends

 There are so many ways you can use these spice blends!
+I recommend rubbing the spice into raw meat to get the maximum flavor.
 Here are some ideas to get you started:

-• Chicken – Sprinkle any spice rub on to the raw chicken and rub it in with the back of a spoon or your hands (making sure to wash them thoroughly afterward).
+• Chicken – Sprinkle 1-2 tsp of spice rub onto raw chicken and rub it in.
 You can use any of these mixes for oven baked chicken legs, air fryer chicken thighs, on a whole chicken with roasted root vegetables, or with air fryer chicken legs.
 The spice mixes can also be used to barbecue any meats, including chicken.

-• Beef – Add any spice blend to season your ground beef, add to your homemade meatballs, or season a steak before barbecuing.
+• Beef – Add 1-2 tsp of spice blend to season your ground beef, add to your homemade meatballs, or season a steak before barbecuing.

-• Pork – Season your pork chops with a spice blend before pan frying, barbecuing, or baking them.
+• Pork – Season your pork chops with 1-2 tsp of any spice blend before pan frying, barbecuing, or baking them.

-• Fish – Sprinkle overtop of cod or salmon fillets before baking in the oven.
+• Fish – Sprinkle 1/2 tsp overtop of cod or salmon fillets before baking in the oven.
 Season white fish for fish tacos.

 • Soup – These spice blends can be used to flavor any soup you’re making including hamburger soup, lentil tortilla soup, or instant pot chicken taco soup.